 In conjunction with sportscotland, Scottish Rugby is able to subsidise the course cost for those coaches and teachers working within our member and associate clubs and schools to grow the game at a price of £50.
 If you do not coach with one of our member clubs and schools then you must pay the unsubsidised price of £200.

-Payment for your course should be made in advance, or your place cannot be guaranteed.
-Unfortunately, no refund will be offered should candidates withdraw prior to the start of the course.
-We will however endeavour to place you on an alternative course at a later date.
+Our previous policy on refunds will remain in place, where they will not be offered should a candidate(s) withdraw prior to the start of the course.
+We will however endeavour to place them on an alternative course at a later date.

 Candidates are required to be 16 years of age or over before they can be registered for qualification.
 They must also provide evidence of having completed the following:-